rockvivek/tree-data-structur-inn-one/README.md

-# tree-data-structur-inn-one
+# tree-data-structur-in-one
-this is a program for all traversal in one program
+this is a program for all Tree traversal in one program